kieranknowles1/WebIntegrationAssignment/readme.md

 While not written in TypeScript, the web app is checked by VS Code's TypeScript language server configured in `./app/jsconfig.json`.
 This allows for type checking through inferred types and JSDoc comments without depending on the TypeScript compiler.

+The app's code is lined using ESLint with the StandardJS ruleset.
+This is configured in `./app/.eslintrc.cjs`.